Don Kirkham (cyclist)

 He competed in the 1914 Tour de France with Iddo Munro and finished 17th in the general classification.
 His best result was 9th in Stage 13, a 325 km mountain stage from Belfort to Longwy.
 After the Tour, whilst in Paris he won a bet in riding 25 mi in 60 minutes.
 Kirkham took up farming during World War I and resumed racing in 1920.
 Kirkham was a successful six-day racer in Australia.
 Kirkham's last race was the Cycle Traders 100 mile in 1924.
-He was returning home from that race when he was hit by a car and was so badly injured that he was forced to retire.
+He was returning home from that race when he was hit by a motorist and was so badly injured that he was forced to retire.
 He coached Hubert Opperman in his first race.

 He died on 30 April 1930 in St Arnaud, Victoria.
 He was buried in Dandenong Cemetery.